VenkataBhaskarr/TechnicalBlogs/computerNetworks.md

 ## IP6

-1. it's a 128 bit address divided into 8 groups each group consists of 16 bits (generally represneted in hexa decimal format0.
+1. it's a 128 bit address divided into 8 groups each group consists of 16 bits (generally represented in hexa decimal format0.
 2. came into existence because IP4 address are running out of stock 😉

 ## INTERNET and the History if the INTERNET